 With respect to clinical MR procedures, there has been no report of a patient incident or injury related to the presence of a heart valve prosthesis or annuloplasty ring.
-However, it should be noted that not all heart valve prostheses have been evaluated and at least one prototype exists that has magnetic components.

 Heart Valve Prostheses and the Lenz's Related Forces.
 Condon and Hadley (2000) reported the theoretical possibility of a previously unconsidered electromagnetic interaction with prosthetic heart valves that contain metallic disks or leaflets.
 Basically, any metal (i.e. not just ferromagnetic material) moving through a magnetic field will develop another magnetic field that opposes the primary magnetic field.
 This phenomenon is referred to as the “Lenz Effect" or Lenz's Law Related Forces.
 In theory, “resistive pressure” may develop in heart valve prostheses that have metallic disks or leaflets (note, at the present time, mostly tissue valves are used instead of those with metallic leaflets) with the potential to inhibit both the opening and closing aspects of the valve.
 The Lenz Effect is proportional to the strength of the static magnetic field.
 Accordingly, it has been suggested that there may be problems for patients with heart valves that have metallic discs or leaflets in association with MRI procedures, especially those performed at very high static magnetic fields.